Emergent Communication in Continuous Worlds: Self-Organisation of Conceptually Grounded Vocabularies at Scale: Introduction

-This agent-based and evolutionary perspective on the human ability to communicate through language has served as a starting point for the development of a range of computational methodologies that model how artificial agents can co-construct emergent languages that satisfy their communicative needs \citep[see e.g.][]{steels2005coordinating,beuls2013agent,foerster2016learning,lazaridou2017multi,mordatch2018emergence,chaabouni2021communicating,nevens2022language,doumen2023modelling,beuls2024construction}.
-Rather than modelling the learning of an existing natural language, which has emerged and evolved to fit the communicative needs of a population of human language users, these methodologies allow for \textit{artificial natural languages} to emerge and evolve to optimally support the embodiment, environment and communicative needs of populations of artificial agents.
+This agent-based and evolutionary perspective on the human ability to communicate through language has served as a starting point for the development of a range of computational methodologies that model how artificial agents can co-construct emergent languages that satisfy their communicative needs \citep[see e.g.][]{steels2005coordinating,beuls2013agent,foerster2016learning,lazaridou2017multi,mordatch2018emergence,chaabouni2021communicating, chaabouni2022emergent,nevens2022language,doumen2023modelling, lian2024nellcomx}.
+Rather than modelling the learning of an existing natural language, these methodologies allow for \textit{artificial natural languages} to emerge and evolve to optimally support the embodiment, environment and communicative needs of populations of artificial agents.
 These languages are artificial in the sense that they do not exist outside the experimental set-up, yet natural in the sense that they emerge and evolve through the same evolutionary principles as human languages do.

-The last decade has witnessed substantial progress when it comes to the application of these methodologies to a variety of tasks, including visual question answering \citep{das2017learning}, solving puzzles \citep{foerster2016learning}, negotiation \citep{cao2018emergent}, reference \citep{lazaridou2017multi}, navigation \citep{sukhbaatar2016learning,bogin2018emergence,mordatch2018emergence} and coordination in self-driving cars \citep{resnick2018vehicle}.
-At the same time, the application-oriented focus of the experiments has resulted in less attention to the modelling of the evolutionary mechanisms through which human languages have emerged and continue to evolve.
-For example, populations often consist of two agents only, populations are divided into agents that can speak and agents that can listen, learning is not decentralised, or agents have mind-reading capabilities.
-As a consequence, the languages that emerge do not exhibit the unique qualities of human languages that originally motivated the experimental paradigm \citep{vaneecke2022language}.